postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 The aspect in the following example introduces the `IDisposable` interface.
 The implementation of the `Dispose` method disposes of all fields or properties that implement the `IDisposable` interface.

-[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Disposable.cs name="Disposable"]
+[!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Disposable.cs name="Disposable"]

 ## Example: Deep cloning

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/DeepClone.cs name="Deep Clone"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/DeepClone.cs name="Deep Clone"]

 ## Referencing interface members in other templates